perennialAutodidact/memory-snap/README.md

   ```

 - Run `yarn start` to start the local dev server

+## Installing Dependencies
+According to the [Turborepo docs](https://turbo.build/repo/docs/crafting-your-repository/managing-dependencies#install-dependencies-where-theyre-used), dependencies should be installed in the workspace in which they're used and *not* in the root directory whenever possible.

+To install a dependency in the `apps/frontend` app use:
+> `yarn workspace frontend add my-dependency --dev`

 ## Styling
 Styles are written in SCSS and are located in the `src/styles` directory.